 Should NH pursue more policies aimed at reducing smoking?

-The House did pass a bill that adds vaping and e-cigarette products to the state's age limit for tobacco products and the state's indoor smoking laws.
+The Legislature did pass a bill that adds vaping and e-cigarette products to the state's age limit for tobacco products and the state's indoor smoking laws.

 CONTACT ELECTED OFFICIALS »